v-eraw/remindu/README.md

-[WIP] currently under huge renovations + i need to fix the font + put on hold bc I'm working on something else atm also when you complete a task confetti rains down from the sky don't say I can't innovate
+[WIP] currently under huge renovations + i need to fix the font + put on hold bc I'm working on something else atm also when you complete a task confetti rains down from the sky don't say I can't innovate smh

 <img width="1301" alt="Screen Shot 2023-08-05 at 8 55 06 PM" src="https://github.com/v-eraw/remindu/assets/23413257/fadbb3eb-e684-4a41-acfd-f7c24c856afe">